Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Introduction

 \subsection{Motivation}

-In contrast to the operational wireless networks, NGWNs have the following evolutionary tendency~\cite{larsson2014massive,kalil2017framework}: \begin{itemize} \item \emph{Network Scale}: The NGWN is associated with a tremendous network size including all kinds of entities, each of which has different service capabilities as well as requirements.
-Furthermore, interactions among these entities result in a diverse variety of traffic, such as text, voice, audio, images, video, etc. \item \emph{Network Structure}: On one hand, the NGWN tends to have a self-configuring element, where each entity cooperatively completes tasks.
-This characteristic is termed as ``being as hoc''.
-On the other hand, the NGWN is heterogeneous and hierarchical, having different network slices\footnote{In our paper, network slices are multiple logical networks running on the top of a shared physical network infrastructure and operated by a control center.}.
-Furthermore, the mobility of entities results in a complex time-variant network structure, which requires dynamic time-space association. \item \emph{Network Control}: NGWNs facilitate convenient reconfiguration by software-based network management, hence improving network flexibility and efficiency. \end{itemize}
+In contrast to the conventional wireless networks, future wireless networks have the following evolutionary tendency~\cite{larsson2014massive,kalil2017framework}: \begin{itemize} \item \emph{Network Scale}: The network is associated with a tremendous network size including all kinds of entities, each of which has different service capabilities as well as requirements.
+Furthermore, interactions among these entities result in a diverse variety of traffic, such as text, voice, audio, images, video, etc. \item \emph{Network Structure}: On one hand, the future wireless network tends to have a self-configuring element, where each entity cooperatively completes tasks.
+This characteristic is termed as ``being ad hoc''.
+On the other hand, the future wireless network is heterogeneous and hierarchical, having different network slices\footnote{In our paper, network slices are multiple logical networks running on the top of a shared physical network infrastructure and operated by a control center.}.
+Furthermore, the mobility of entities results in a complex time-variant network structure, which requires dynamic time-space association. \item \emph{Network Control}: Future wireless networks facilitate convenient reconfiguration by software-based network management, hence improving network flexibility and efficiency. \end{itemize}